 The Division of Swap Dealer and Intermediary Oversight (Division) recognizes that CFTC-registered firms are often at the forefront in product innovation.
 This has been the case throughout the CFTC’s history, and it remains true today with the advent of myriad products in the digital asset space.

 The Division actively supports the CFTC’s core objective of fostering responsible innovation and enhancing the regulatory experience of market participants, including for our registrants.
 We work closely with our colleagues throughout the agency, including the LabCFTC team, to remain well-informed about product innovations and how they intersect with our rule sets for swap dealers, futures commission merchants, commodity pool operators (CPOs), and other registrant categories.
-We welcome all opportunities to meet with registrants and other market participants to discuss their product ideas, so that we can serve as a ready guide on key issues and considerations, well-informed by our lengthy experience with innovators and pioneers in various product fields.
+We welcome opportunities to meet with registrants and other market participants to discuss their innovation efforts.

-The Division can be particularly helpful to CPOs and other asset managers that are exploring whether and how best to offer pooled investment vehicles that trade futures, swaps, and other commodity interests that reference digital assets like Bitcoin and stablecoins.
-Vehicles that will do so are considered commodity pools under the Commodity Exchange Act and CFTC regulations.
+The Division understands that CPOs and other asset managers are exploring whether and how best to offer pooled investment vehicles that trade futures, swaps, and other commodity interests that reference digital assets like Bitcoin and stablecoins.
+Generally, vehicles that will do so are considered commodity pools under the Commodity Exchange Act and CFTC regulations.
 As such, the operators of those vehicles are considered CPOs and must generally register with the CFTC and comply with certain disclosure, recordkeeping, and reporting requirements in the CFTC’s Part 4 regulations.
 Certain exemptions and exclusions from those requirements are available, in whole and in part, depending upon the composition of a given commodity pool’s portfolio, its investor base, and the manner in which the pool markets itself.

 Commodity pools that have registered as investment companies under the 1940 Act do not have to submit their offering documents for review by NFA.
 At the same time, registered CPOs that operate pools registered as investment companies remain subject the antifraud provision of the Commodity Exchange Act when they market and offer those pools to investors.
 No matter whether a commodity pool is also an investment company, the Commodity Exchange Act makes clear that the offer and sale of the pool’s interests will be subject to the federal securities laws.